ContextLab/hypertools/python/readme.md

 <i>n_clusters</i> (int): If n_clusters is passed, hypertools will perform k-means clustering with the k parameter set to n_clusters.
 The resulting clusters will be plotted in different colors according to the color palette.

 <i>explore</i> (bool): Displays user defined labels or PCA coordinates on hover.
-When a point is clicked, the label will remain on the plot (dataarning: experimental feature, use at your own discretion!).
+When a point is clicked, the label will remain on the plot (warning: experimental feature, use at your own discretion!).
 To use, set `explore=True`.

 <h3>Example uses</h3>